-&lt;sup>19 For example, the "Performance Standards" (Second Edition) of the Responsible Aluminum Initiative (ASI) requires companies engaged in alumina refining to build bauxite slag storage areas to prevent the discharge and leaching of bauxite red mud and filtrate to the environment.
+For example, the "Performance Standards" (Second Edition) of the Responsible Aluminum Initiative (ASI) requires companies engaged in alumina refining to build bauxite slag storage areas to prevent the discharge and leaching of bauxite red mud and filtrate to the environment.
 Control and neutralize the water discharge of bauxite red mud storage yards, not to discharge bauxite residue into the ocean and aquatic environment, and formulate a timetable and road map for eliminating bauxite red mud.

-&lt;sup>20 It should be pointed out that when the nature or environment may endanger the health, safety or morals of young people, the minimum age for any employment or work shall not be less than 18 years old.
+It should be pointed out that when the nature or environment may endanger the health, safety or morals of young people, the minimum age for any employment or work shall not be less than 18 years old.

-- apprenticeship training, continuous short-term contracts or unclear subcontracting agreements; - 6.2.2.6 Discriminate against employees due to race, color, sex, religion, political inclination, nationality, social status or other reasons in recruitment, work, vocational training and employment treatment; - 6.2.2.7 Violate laws or collective agreements, fail to pay regular working hour wages and overtime wages, or payment standards lower than the legal minimum standard, or deduction of wages illegally or without authorization; - 6.2.2.8 Fail to comply with applicable laws, regulations and industry standards regarding working hours, rest, and vacation requirements; - 6.2.2.9 Fail to protect employees' right to freedom of association, prohibit or hinder employees from electing employee representatives, establishing or joining workers' unions, and conducting negotiations between employers and employees; - 6.2.2.10 Fail to ensure the safety of drinking water in the work area, on-site housing and dormitory (if any), the safety of food consumption and storage facilities, and clean and sanitary toilet facilities; - 6.2.2.11 Fail to prevent and control physical, chemical, biological, and radioactive hazards to health and safety; - 6.2.2.12 Risk assessment should take into account all aspects of employees' production activities, including the use of machinery and mobile equipment, storage and handling of chemicals, and exposure to smoke or dust; - 6.2.2.13 Fail to take practical measures to avoid injuries, accidents and occupational diseases at the workplace; - 6.2.2.14 Fail to prevent and control threats to the personal health and safety of employees, such as pandemics, earthquakes, fires, mudslides, collapses, and rockfalls; - 6.2.2.15 Fail to prevent and resolve situations that directly or indirectly harm employees, such as fatigue, alcoholism, drug abuse, highly infectious diseases, etc.; - 6.2.2.16 Long-term exposure to potentially toxic elements in the workplace, such as mineral dust (including minerals that cause asbestosis or silicosis) and other particles, diesel fume, gas, brine, high-decibel noise, etc. may cause irreversible chronic occupational diseases; - 6.2.2.17 Extracting resources on land that has not obtained the free, prior and informed consent of locals and indigenous people, including the consent of the extractor who has the legal title, right to lease, concession or permit of the land;
+- 6.2.2.6 Discriminate against employees due to race, color, sex, religion, political inclination, nationality, social status or other reasons in recruitment, work, vocational training and employment treatment; - 6.2.2.7 Violate laws or collective agreements, fail to pay regular working hour wages and overtime wages, or payment standards lower than the legal minimum standard, or deduction of wages illegally or without authorization; - 6.2.2.8 Fail to comply with applicable laws, regulations and industry standards regarding working hours, rest, and vacation requirements; - 6.2.2.9 Fail to protect employees' right to freedom of association, prohibit or hinder employees from electing employee representatives, establishing or joining workers' unions, and conducting negotiations between employers and employees; - 6.2.2.10 Fail to ensure the safety of drinking water in the work area, on-site housing and dormitory (if any), the safety of food consumption and storage facilities, and clean and sanitary toilet facilities; - 6.2.2.11 Fail to prevent and control physical, chemical, biological, and radioactive hazards to health and safety; Risk assessment should take into account all aspects of employees' production activities, including the use of machinery and mobile equipment, storage and handling of chemicals, and exposure to smoke or dust; - 6.2.2.12 Fail to take practical measures to avoid injuries, accidents and occupational diseases at the workplace; - 6.2.2.13 Fail to prevent and control threats to the personal health and safety of employees, such as pandemics, earthquakes, fires, mudslides, collapses, and rockfalls; - 6.2.2.14 Fail to prevent and resolve situations that directly or indirectly harm employees, such as fatigue, alcoholism, drug abuse, highly infectious diseases, etc.;

+6.2.2.15 Long-term exposure to potentially toxic elements in the workplace, such as mineral dust (including minerals that cause asbestosis or silicosis) and other particles, diesel fume, gas, brine, high-decibel noise, etc. may cause irreversible chronic occupational diseases;

+6.2.2.16 Extracting resources on land that has not obtained the free, prior and informed consent of locals and indigenous people, including the consent of the extractor who has the legal title, right to lease, concession or permit of the land;